 Ketamine-assisted integrative psychotherapy:

 Ketamine is an extremely interesting compound invented in 1962 at Parke-Davis.
 It has been used in clinical practice around the world for over 50 years and is on the WHO list of Essential Medicines.
 Its primary use has been as a general anesthetic, but also it has been used to induce procedural conscious sedation, as a potent non-opioid analgesic in acute and chronic pain, as a neuroprotective agent to prevent brain damage, as an anxiolytic to control pre-operative and end-of-life anxiety, and as a rapid-onset antidepressant to treat chronic depression and other treatment-resistant mental health conditions.
 Like many psychedelic substances, it can be used to enhance psychotherapy sessions, to help to facilitate therapeutic trances and persistent transformations to overcome chronic pain, depression, anxiety, existential anxiety, eating disorders, post-traumatic and complex trauma disorders, and for spiritual and psychological growth and deepening somatic awareness (The Ketamine Papers: Science, Therapy, and Transformation, eds.
 Wolfson & Hartelius, 2016).
 Our team has collectively 100’s of contact hours of accredited training.
-Our medical doctor has been utilizing ketamine in practice for 11 months and has completed 86 hours of accredited training in Ketamine: Ketamine Assisted Psychotherapy (Ketamine Training Center, 30 hours), KRIYA Ketamine Research Institute (16 hours), Orenda Institute Ketamine Assisted Psychotherapy (40 hours).
-Our registered nurse has completed 70 hours: Ketamine Assisted Psychotherapy (Ketamine Training Center, 30 hours) and Orenda Institute Ketamine Assisted Psychotherapy (40 hours).
-Our doctor of nursing practice has completed 32 hours at the KRIYA Ketamine Research Institute.
+Our medical doctor has been utilizing ketamine in practice for 5 years and has completed 86 hours of accredited training in Ketamine: Ketamine Assisted Psychotherapy (Ketamine Training Center, 30 hours), KRIYA Ketamine Research Institute (16 hours), Orenda Institute Ketamine Assisted Psychotherapy (40 hours).

 Our terms “therapy” and “clinic” and our symbol of medicine with a snake wrapping around a staff all originate from the activities of the Aesclepian healing temples in Ancient Greece.
 They practiced healing through trance induction.